roborisen/gcube/README.md

 GCube.waitAllGCubesConnect(3)
 ```
 <a href="https://makecode.microbit.org/S83314-90357-19040-82123">This example</a> shows<br/>
+1. wait for the first GCube (GCube 0) is connected to Micro:bit <br/>
-1. wait fot 3 GCubes are connected to Micro:bit<br/>
+2. wait for the other two GCubes (GCube 1, GCube 2) are connected to GCube 0<br/>
-2. when button 'A' is pressed, set motor speed of GCube 1 and GCube 2 to 100 (-100~100, 100: maximum speed of the motor, i.e. 30rpm)<br/>
+3. when button 'A' is pressed, set motor speed of GCube 1 and GCube 2 to 100 (-100~100, 100: maximum speed of the motor, i.e. 30rpm)<br/>
-3. when button 'B' is pressed, stop all of the GCube's motor (GCube 0 ~ 2) <br/>
+4. when button 'B' is pressed, stop all of the GCube's motor (GCube 0 ~ 2) <br/>
 <br/>

 ### Example 5